ubclaunchpad/inertia/README.md

 - `canary` denotes experimental builds used for testing and development - do not use this.

-- `travis` denotes builds used by Travis to run our continuous integration tests.

 ### Swag

 [![Deployed with Inertia](https://img.shields.io/badge/Deploying%20with-Inertia-blue.svg)](https://github.com/ubclaunchpad/inertia)